Mosquito Control

 Disease organisms transmitted by mosquitoes include West Nile virusSaint Louis encephalitis virusEastern equine encephalomyelitis virusEverglades virusHighlands J virusLa Crosse Encephalitis virus in the United States; dengue feveryellow feverIlheus virus, malaria, and filariasis in the American tropicsRift Valley feverWuchereria bancroftiJapanese Encephalitischikungunyamalaria and filariasis in Africa and Asia; and Murray Valley encephalitis in Australia.

 Depending on the situation, source reduction, biocontrol, larviciding (control of larvae), or adulticiding (control of adults) may be used to manage mosquito populations.
-These techniques are accomplished using habitat modification, pesticide, biological-control agents, and trapping.
+These techniques are accomplished using habitat modification, pesticides, biological-control agents, and trapping.
 The advantage of non-toxic methods of control is they can be used in Conservation Areas.

 mosquito lifecycle The mosquito life cycle is composed of four stages: eggs, larval, pupae and adult.